From Mass to Form

 Foundations

-The single-primitive ontology, the interaction script, the rooted-tree structure with Mass at the leaves and the One Interaction at the root, Forms as self-maintaining agents.
+The single-primitive ontology, the interaction script, the rooted-tree structure with Mass at the leaves and the One Interaction at the root, the Form-constitution rule, Action as self-maintenance.

 Epistemic Asymmetry

 Every agent is a hub: one interior, many exteriors.
-We can decipher our sub-interactions, but never fully decode the parent interactions in which we participate.
+We can decipher our sub-interactions, but never fully decode — or interact with — the parent interactions in which we participate.

 The Theory

 Single long-form read.
-Both foundations and the epistemic addition, in one continuous arc, with a table of contents.
+Both Foundations and the Epistemic Asymmetry, in one continuous arc, with a table of contents.

 Glossary